Skip to Main Content

 Senior Manager, Editorial Brand Content

-• Hannah writes and edits articles for The Knot Worldwide, with a focus on real wedding coverage.
+• Hannah wrote and edited articles for The Knot Worldwide.

-• Hannah has a passion for DE&I and plays an integral role in ensuring The Knot content highlights all voices and all love stories.
+• Hannah has a passion for DE&I and plays an integral role in ensuring content highlights all voices and all love stories.

 • Prior to The Knot Worldwide, Hannah was the Social Media Editor at Martha Stewart Weddings.